© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow and pillow mound on Earl's Hill, 650m and 780m north east of Furzey Down Farm is a scheduled monument protected by Historic England under reference 1019396.
 View the official record →

-Bowl barrow and pillow mound on Earl's Hill, 650m and 780m north east of Furzey Down Farm is a scheduled ancient monument comprising two distinct features of different periods.
+Bowl barrow and pillow mound on Earl's Hill is a Bronze Age funerary monument and later medieval earthwork located in Dorset, approximately 650 metres and 780 metres north-east of Furzey Down Farm.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019396.

 Bowl barrow and pillow mound on Earl's Hill, 650m and 780m north east of Furzey Down Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019396.